arribada/LoraTracker/README.md

     SMARTuser: smart
     SMARTpass: smart
     SMARTDesktopFile: # Optional header if you want to create an upload to Smart Desktop.
 See the section for Smart Desktop setup.
+# Or the IP if not on the same machine as the packet forwarder.
 Uplink data URL: http://lora-gps-server:8070/smartConnect
 ```